majvan/DSSim/README.md

 The layers correspond to the ISO/OSI communication stack.
 Every layer has its own Producers and Consumers.
 To understand the principle, let's focus first on the ISO/OSI stack.

 In the ISO/OSI stack, the receiver of an information communicates (virtually) with the transmitter of that information in the same level.
 For instance, a Link Layer of component A communicates with the Link layer of its counterpart.
 The virtual communication could be often provided by a Component itself (depends on implementation).

 Some Components provide underlying layers.
 Using the underlying layer (typically specifying it in the Component constructor) a caller can use the typical ISO/OSI stack down to the lowest layer defined.
 With such approach you specify the behavior of peripheral to the lowest detail.
 The downside is that the performance of the simulation decreases (see Known issues).

-# Rules for Schedulable functions
-The concept of Schedulable functions is equivalent to the Async functions in Python's asyncio.
-1. Schedulable function should be declared with with `@Schedulable` decorator.
-2. When any function wants to call a Schedulable function, it should declare itself to be `@Schedulable`.
-3. A Schedulable generator is prohibited.
-That means, the Schedulable must not use its own `yield [value | call(...)]>`.
-4. Calling a Schedulable function from Schedulable function is done through `yield from [schedulable_call(...)]>`.
-It is equivalent of `await` of asyncio Python.
-5. If a caller wants to schedule a Schedulable function call from regular event handler, the caller should use `sim.schedule(time_delta, schedulable_call(...))`.

-Components export many Schedulable functions.
-The DSSIM core exports one Schedulable: `sim.wait(time_delta)`.

-This Schedulable is the primitive to build other Schedulables.

 # Known issues
 The most noticeable downside of DSSIM is its performance (the execution time) .
 It is caused by the language and the penalty from the language flexibility.